akeneo/pim-docs/cookbook/catalog_structure/overriding_the_mongodb_product_value.rst

 Overriding the mapping
 **********************

-Copy the file `src/Pim/Bundle/CatalogBundle/Resources/config/model/doctrine/ProductValue.mongodb.yml` of the PIM inside the `Resources/config/model/doctrine` folder of one of your bundles.
+Copy the file `src/Pim/Bundle/CatalogBundle/Resources/config/model/doctrine/ProductValue.mongodb.yml` of the PIM to the `Resources/config/model/doctrine` folder of one of your bundles.

 First, replace the name of the class by your own class: